hidyverse/website/content/authors/admin/_index.md

 - Visitors
 ---

-Heidi Steiner is a data science educator at the University of Arizona.
-She learned to code while working in a pharmacogenomics lab working on genomic and environmental associations with drug response and efficacy.
+Heidi Steiner is currently a clinical data scientist with BI pharmaceuticals where she captains statistical design of clinical trials eqiupped with R. She learned to code while working in a pharmacogenomics lab working on genomic and environmental associations with drug response and efficacy.
 She loves coding in R, biostatistics, and reproducible clinical research.
 Heidi is passionate about equity and inclusion.